bakarov/bakarov.github.io/README.md

 #### Selected Publications

-1. Bakarov, A., & Suvorov.
-R., & Sochenkov, I. (2018, June).
+1. Bakarov, A., Suvorov.
+R., Sochenkov, I. (2018, June).
 The Limitations of Cross-language Word Embeddings.
 In Proceedings of the 7th Joint Conference on Lexical and Computational Semantics (* SEM 2017) (**accepted**).
 2. Bakarov, A. (2018, January).
 [A Survey of Word Embeddings Evaluation Methods](https://arxiv.org/abs/1801.09536). arXiv preprint arXiv:1801.09536.

 #### 2018

+1. Nikishina, I., Kutuzov, A., Bakarov.
+A. (2018, July).
+RusNLP: Semantic search engine for Russian NLP conference papers.
+International Conference on Analysis of Images, Social Networks and Texts.
+Springer, Cham (**accepted**).
-1. Bakarov, A., & Yadrintsev, V., & Sochenkov, I. (2018, June).
+1. Bakarov, A., Yadrintsev, V., Sochenkov, I. (2018, June).
 Anomaly Detection for Short Texts: Identifying Whether Your Chatbot Should Switch From Goal-Oriented Conversation to Chit-Chatting.
 In Digital Transformations & Global Society.
 Springer, Cham (**accepted**).
-2. Bakarov, A., & Kutuzov, A., & Nikishika I. (2018, May).
+2. Bakarov, A., Kutuzov, A., Nikishina I. (2018, May).
 Russian Computational Linguistics: Topical Structure in 2007-2017 Conference Papers.
 Computational Linguistics and Intellectual Technologies, Dialogue 2018 (**accepted**).
 3. Bakarov A. (2018, May).
 The Effect of Unobserved Word-Context Co-occurrences on a Vector-Mixture Approach for Compositional Distributional Semantics.
 Computational Linguistics in Bulgaria 2019 (**accepted**).
 4. Bakarov, A. (2018, May).
 [Can Eye Movement Data Be Used As Ground Truth For Word Embeddings Evaluation?](http://lrec-conf.org/workshops/lrec2018/W9/pdf/3_W9.pdf) In Linguistic and Neuro-Cognitive Resources (LiNCR), LREC 2018 Workshop (pp. 27-32).